JanHerca/urantiapedia/input/markdown/en/Innerface/Vol5/Innerface_vol5_4.md

 At the basis of this doctrine we find Paul and St Augustine, both of whom deduced that mankind is plagued by congenital sin, that God chooses who will and who will not be saved even before they are born, and that God has pre-knowledge of who will accept or reject grace when it is offered.
 For congenital sin, they placed the blame on Adam and his fall.

-Hence if we follow the "saved by the blood of Christ" theme to its origins, to be consistent we have to subscribe to a belief in Adam and Eve as the first man and woman, and their fall from grace, an event that is supposed to have occurred just a few thousands of years ago!
+Hence if we follow the “saved by the blood of Christ” theme to its origins, to be consistent we have to subscribe to a belief in Adam and Eve as the first man and woman, and their fall from grace, an event that is supposed to have occurred just a few thousands of years ago!

 It is a fact that most practicing Christians know almost nothing  about these doctrines.
-However, they do love the "saved by the blood of Christ" bit, as they feel it digs them out of some rather deep holes.
+However, they do love the “saved by the blood of Christ” bit, as they feel it digs them out of some rather deep holes.

 It is also a fact that many Christian priests and ministers no longer hold rigidly to such doctrines but go along with them for the sake of peace among their congregations.